h0wXD/EntitySystems/README.md

+## Experimental Entity System

-Experimental Entity System/Entity Component system in C++.
+Written in C++.

-Goals:

-• Easy to parallelize.

-• No memory fragmentation.

-• Handle large amounts of data quickly
+### Description

+This repository is meant to be a playground to experiment and try to create a proper highly performant and yet easy to use entity system.

+### Goals

+* High performance
+* Versatility
+* Easily parallelizable
-• Easy to use
+* Easy to read

-• Easy to extend
+* Easy to write

-• High performance